TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 17/1 Samuel 17.31.md

 ---

-And when the words were heard which David spake, they rehearsed them before Saul; and he sent for him.
+When the words were heard which David spoke, they rehearsed them before Saul; and he sent for him.